 In this study we consider the Lorentz-violating complex scalar sector proposed by Kostelecky \cite{Edwards:2018lsn} coupled minimally with the gauge field, the usual Maxwell term as the gauge sector and $\lambda|\phi|^4$ promoting the spontaneous symmetry breaking.
 The Lorentz-violating parameters can be interpreted as defects or layers in the superconductor, giving rise to an anisotropy in the system.

-This paper is organized as follows: in the next section we present our model, discussing the discrete symmetries and the Lorentz-violaing extension of the Ginzburg-Landau theory for superconductivity.
-In the section III we discuss the superconductive and insulating cases for the contributions from $\hat{k}_c^{\mu\nu}$ and $\hat{k}_a^{\mu}$.
+This paper is organized as follows: in the next section we present our model, discussing the discrete symmetries and the Lorentz-violating extension of the Ginzburg-Landau theory for superconductivity.
+In the section III we discuss the superconducting case for the contributions from $\hat{k}_c^{\mu\nu}$ and $\hat{k}_a^{\mu}$.
 Finally, in section IV we highlight our conclusions.